iurecastro/todo-list/README.md

 This project demonstrates how to create a simple to-do list application using React and Bootstrap, highlighting essential React concepts such as state management and event handling.

 ---

-This format is clearer and easier to read.